aldryn/aldryn-boilerplate-bootstrap3/docs/general/folder.rst

 ..
 HINT::
    The ``config.rb`` is taken from `Compass <http://compass-style.org/>`_ which can also be used for a native sass setup.
-However aldryn-boilerplate uses the Compass **SCSS** - format as default.
+However aldryn-boilerplate-standard uses the Compass **SCSS** - format as default.

 static/